freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-025.md

 # --description--

-Some might say it unrealistic the sun is in front of the mountains.
-Remedy this by positioning it in the top right corner of the screen such that `75px` of its top and right edges are off screen.
+Set the `position` property of the sun to prevent it from taking up space in the page layout, and set the `border-radius` such that the sun's shape is a circle.

 # --hints--